ZeitgeberH/patchview/docs/installation.rst

 `test_FP_Spon.dat`: Ephy. recordings with firing pattern, EPSP, EPSC recordings.
 This can be used to test the automatic sorting functionality of `patchview`

+`connection_tests`: In this folder, there are eight files from a series of multi-patching experiments in which eight neurons were patched and recorded simultaneously.
+In each experiment, one of the neurons was simulated and the rest were recorded in current clamped mode.
+This is a protocol for testing synaptic connections between those neurons.

 **Morphology**:

 `test.ASC`: a morphology file in neurolucida format.
 It contains reconstruction of an interneuron in hippcampus.

+`test_multiSoma.ASC`: a morphology file in neurolucida format.
+It contains reconstruction of multiple neurons from a single brain slice.

 **NWB file**: